Hanq416/illuminanceCalculation/README.md

 * Lighting variables' questions?
 Contact: hycai@ku.edu

 ----------------------------------------------------------------------------------------------------------------------
-### This program is to calculate the illuminance from the High Dynamic Range image (.hdr) taken by circular fisheye lens.
+### This program is to calculate the illuminance from the High Dynamic Range image (.hdr) taken by fisheye lens.

 To learn how to take a 'Good' HDR image for lighting measurement purpose and use it as the input of this program, http://people.ku.edu/~h717c996/publication.html